ncoghlan/repofunnel/README.md

 SELinux objects to the cross-linking between the Pulp containers, so that currently needs to be switched off in order to run up the service locally.
+Pulp's architecture is sufficiently complex that fixing this will likely require switching to Kubernetes for local development rather than using plain Docker.

 Tech stack
 ----------